ConradIrwin/conradirwin.github.com/_posts/2014-01-07-hash-injection.md

 hash-injection attack.

-Hash-injection is much less severe than SQL-injection, because an attacker is more limited in the kind of changes he can make, but it can lead to authentication-bypass, denial of service, or timing attacks.
+Hash-injection is much less severe than SQL-injection, because an attacker is more limited in the kind of changes they can make, but it can lead to authentication-bypass, denial of service, or timing attacks.

 I reported this to MongoDB as